FantasticFiasco/mvvm-dialogs/README.md

 - Save file dialog
 - Folder browser dialog

-The framework has built in support for the following dialogs in UWP:
+The library has built in support for the following dialogs in UWP:

 - Content dialog
 - Message dialog